 The National Day for Truth and Reconciliation.
-In June of this year, the passage of Bill C-5 led to the establishment of the National Day for Truth and Reconciliation, which addresses action number 80 from the 94 calls to action from the Truth and Reconciliation Commission of Canada.
+In June of 2021, the passage of Bill C-5 led to the establishment of the National Day for Truth and Reconciliation, which addresses action number 80 from the 94 calls to action from the Truth and Reconciliation Commission of Canada.

 This day seeks to understand the intergenerational harm that residential schools have caused to Indigenous families and communities and to honour First Nations, Inuit and Métis survivors, their families, and communities who have been affected by this injustice.

 Community organizations are invited to share their community events in commemoration of the National Day for Truth and Reconciliation on the Brampton events calendar.